telerik/kendo-ui-core/docs/intro/installation/nuget-install.md

 [NuGet](https://www.nuget.org) is a popular .NET package manager.

-Telerik maintains a number NuGet packages related to Kendo UI.
+Telerik maintains a number of NuGet packages related to Kendo UI.

 Official releases, service packs and internal builds are available for registered users.

-## Installation Instructions
+## Installation

+### Instructions

-See [NuGet Installation Instructions]({% slug aspnetmvc_nuget %}) in the UI for ASP.NET MVC documentation.
+See the [NuGet installation instructions]({% slug aspnetmvc_nuget %}) in the UI for ASP.NET MVC documentation.

-After installing the packages, the content scripts and stylesheets will be copied to your application, as outlined below:
+After installing the packages, the content scripts and stylesheets are copied to your application, as outlined below:
 * `/Scripts/kendo/<version>/`&mdash;Contains the minified JavaScript files.
 * `/Content/kendo/<version>/`&mdash;Consists of the minified CSS files and theme images.

-## List of Provided Packages for Kendo UI
+### List of Provided Packages for Kendo UI

-The NuGet Feed provides the following packages related to UI for ASP.NET MVC:
+The NuGet Feed provides the following packages related to the UI for ASP.NET MVC:

 - `KendoUIProfessional`&mdash;Kendo UI for ASP.NET MVC 5 Commercial.
 - `KendoUIProfessional.Trial`&mdash;Kendo UI Trial.